 If you have a related question, please click the "Ask a related question" button in the top right corner.
 The newly created question will be automatically linked to this question.

-TI is pleased to announce general availability of the industry’s first single-mode Bluetooth® low energy production-qualified protocol stack supporting Bluetooth 5 High Speed mode (2 Mbps) for the SimpleLink™ CC2640R2F Bluetooth low energy wireless MCU.
-The SimpleLink CC2640R2 SDK 1.35, which includes the Bluetooth 5 protocol stack (BLE5-Stack) is available for immediate download at www.ti.com/tool/SIMPLELINK-CC2640R2-SDK and enables Bluetooth 5 development on the $29 CC2640R2 LaunchPad™ development kit.
+TI is pleased to announce general availability of the industry’s first single-mode Bluetooth® low energy production-qualified protocol stack supporting Bluetooth 5 High Speed mode (2 Mbps) as well as an evaluation SDK for developing with Long Range Connections for the SimpleLink™ CC2640R2F Bluetooth low energy wireless MCU.
+The SimpleLink CC2640R2 SDK 1.40, which includes the Bluetooth 5 protocol stack (BLE5-Stack) is available for immediate download at www.ti.com/tool/SIMPLELINK-CC2640R2-SDK and enables Bluetooth 5 development on the $29 CC2640R2 LaunchPad™ development kit.

 We’ve put together some answers to common questions, including details on the Bluetooth 5 Throughput demo with High Speed and Long Range capability, to help enable developers to get started with Bluetooth 5 development.
 If you are new to Bluetooth or want to know more about the benefits Bluetooth 5, please check out our blog The secret to moving faster with Bluetooth® 5 and SimpleLink Academy.

 Throughout this article, “Bluetooth” refers to Bluetooth low energy unless otherwise stated.

 [Updated 23-May-17] Watch a short demonstration video of the High Speed and Long Range capability of TI's Bluetooth 5 protocol stack on Facebook here.

 Is Bluetooth 5 backwards compatible with existing Bluetooth 4.x devices?